• Home

 What is Albany Data Stories?

 Albany Data Stories uses public data to create non-partisan, unbiased stories about our government and our community of Albany, NY.
-We are launching with a dozen stories and will be adding new stories as we conduct additional analysis.

 “No one at USAFacts is trying to convince you of anything.
 The only opinion we have is that government data should be easier to access.
 Our entire mission is to provide you with facts about the United States that are rooted in data.
 We believe once you have the solid, unbiased numbers behind the issues you can make up your own mind.”